Gyuto Centers Worldwide

 Created with the guidance and blessing of His Holiness the Fourteenth Dalai Lama of Tibet, the Gyuto Wheel of Dharma Monastery was established in Minneapolis, Minnesota, to share the wisdom teachings of Tibetan Buddhism while preserving Tibet's great monastic traditions and unique culture in exile.
 His Holiness bestowed the Monastery's mission and its name (Tibetan: Cho-Khor-Gon, or "Wheel of Dharma").

 The Gyuto Foundation is a charitable non-profit organization dedicated to the preservation of Tibet's living cultural and spiritual heritage.
 The Foundation focuses on the Tibetan communities in North America, especially on California's largest Tibetan Exile community in the San Francisco Bay Area.
-The Foundation supports activities dedicated to the preservation and promotion of Tibetan culture through teaching, hosting local University students, exhibitions, interfaith dialogues/symposia and cultural programs.
-The Foundation's guiding principles are to bring His Holiness's vision to a reality in the San Francisco Bay Area by providing an environment where the human values of compassion, altruism, nonviolence, and loving-kindness, the roots of all great traditions and which His Holiness tirelessly speaks on, can be discussed, and experienced.
+The Foundation supports activities dedicated to the preservation and promotion of Tibetan culture through teaching, hosting local University students, interfaith dialogues and cultural programs.

 Gyuto House, South Adelaide, Australia